 This document specifies a profile for the ACE (Authentication and Authorization for Constrained Environments) framework to enable authorization in an MQTT-based publish-subscribe messaging system.
 Proof-of-possession keys, bound to OAuth2.0 access tokens, are used to authenticate and authorize MQTT Clients.
-The protocol relies on TLS for confidentiality and server authentication.
+The protocol relies on TLS for confidentiality and MQTT server (broker) authentication.